zer0cache/matic-docs/docs/develop/dapp-fauna-polygon-react.md

 :::

   - Your browser will launch a development instance on [http://localhost:3000](http://localhost:3000) that will then prompt Metamask.
 It may ask you to re-auth your password.
-Finally, Metamask will attempt to connect your account on the testnet to your application instance, which will cost you some MATIC in gas fees.
+Finally, MetaMask will attempt to connect your account on the testnet to your application instance, which will cost you some MATIC in gas fees.
 You’ll see a window like this:

   ![img](/img/dapp-fauna-polygon-react/metamask_notification.png)

   - To go through with the transaction, click “Confirm”.
-The Metamask window will disappear and you should get a small “Transaction Confirmed” notification in your browser.
+The MetaMask window will disappear and you should get a small “Transaction Confirmed” notification in your browser.
 To verify that your wallet has been connected successfully, you should see this page:

   ![img](/img/dapp-fauna-polygon-react/truffe_box_installed.png)